shivam-sharma7/Quarkus-CRUD-Demo/README.md

-# first-quarkus-app
+# Quarkus-CRUD-Demo
-This is full demo of CRUD operation with quarkus.This is very basic crud where user can add, delete, update mobile list.
+This is full demo of CRUD operation with quarkus where user can store, delete, update mobile list and his properties

 ## Packaging and running the application